amesval/nd0821-c3-starter-code/README.md

 # Exploratory Data Analysis

-A dataset exploration can be found in the *eda.ipynb* notebook.
+A dataset exploration can be found in the *src/eda.ipynb* notebook.
 A clean version of the dataset (*src/data/clean_census.csv*) is generated here.

 # Training